As your earning power increases, your 30s are a great time to further build your retirement savings foundation. Here are some tips to consider.

 Put your retirement investments in the right place

 In your 20s, you may not have put much thought into the amount of risk you are willing to take with your savings.
 Now, as you develop a better idea of your needs and expectations, take the time to make sure your investment strategy aligns with your tolerance for risk and your retirement timeline.
-As your savings grow, it’s important to review and understand your asset allocation.

 Watch your spending